The Yuha Basin

-In April, when the Sonoran Desert is hot, but not scorching, we took a day trip to the Yuha Basin in search of ancient fossils.
+Last year in the fall, we took a day trip to the Yuha Basin in search of ancient fossils.
 The Yuha Basin lies in Imperial County on both sides of Interstate 8, approximately 100 miles east of San Diego, California.
 It can be accessed at the Dunaway Road Exit, which is also called the Dunaway Staging Area for Limited Use Off-Highway Vehicle (OHV) Recreation, about 10 miles west of El Centro, California.

 Equipped with a Gem Trail Guide, several area maps and a iPad preloaded with TOPO maps, we were ready to begin our journey into the Yuha Basin.
 Our destination was the Shell Beds, where 6 million-year-old oyster shell fossils and concretions can be found.